torrinworx/Blend_My_NFTs/README.md

 After installation, open the Blend_My_NFTs folder.
 You will need to change variables in the config.py file with a text editor or IDE; I recomend Visual Studio Code, but Blender has a bilt in Text Editor for ease of use. config.py is where you can customize aspects of your NFT collection and how it is generated.

-Variables in config.py to adjust the settings of your NFT collection:
+Description of customisable variables to generate images:

-``nftName`` - The name of the file exported by Blend_My_NFTs
+``nftName`` - A string representing name of the file exported by Blend_My_NFTs (REQUIRED)

-``imageFileFormat`` - The image file format that Blend_My_NFTs will export generated images as:
+``imageFileFormat`` - A string representing the image file format that Blend_My_NFTs will export generated images as: (REQUIRED)

      Type the exact name provided below in the '' for the imageFileFormat: